MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/index.md

 All PlayFab indie, pro, and enterprise tier customers can access the service and use a limited, free quota of multiplayer servers for product evaluation and testing.
 Because we're still improving the portal experience, samples, and documentation, this service is in a **preview** mode.

-During this public preview, if you're interested in operating the service at production-scale, you will enjoy a 30% discount.
-The preview period and discount are expected to end in March 2019.

 There are three key concepts to PlayFab multiplayer servers:

 1. **Game server executable**.
 This is the application that you are running in Azure.
 This server may be a simple network repeater, a fully authoritative game server running physics and AI, or anything in between.